gkmngrgn/hugo-alageek-theme/README.md

 - https://alageek.com
 - https://gokmengorgen.net

-_Feel free to open a pull-request to add your website here, I'll check this list every new version.
-You don't need to use the latest version of the theme._
+~Feel free to open a pull-request to add your website here, I'll check this list every new version.
+You don't need to use the latest version of the theme.~

+**NEW UPDATE:** I don't use Hugo anymore.
+Please fork and develop if you still need this theme.

 ## FEATURES